Looking for a bit of adventure on your next family break? Then a family holiday in Gower could be just for you!

 At Port Eynon, when the tide goes out there is a vast section of the beach that is covered with seaweed strewn rocks that have an abundance of pools to explore.
 The boys went from pool to pool, excitement at every one.

-We certainly had some amazing adventures on The Gower Peninsula and I was so pleased to be able to share it with the boys after all those years!
+Despite my being heavily pregnant, we certainly had some amazing adventures on The Gower Peninsula and I was so pleased to be able to share it with the boys after all those years!

 Have you been on any family friendly adventures in Gower?
 What have I missed?